mgastner/cartogram-cpp/README.md

 ### Troubleshooting

-- If compilation was previously working for you, and seems to have suddenly stopped working, you may remove the `build` directory with `rm -rf build` and run the installation commands again.
+- If compilation suddenly stopped working for you, you may remove the `build` directory with `rm -rf build` and run the installation commands again.
 - If running `cmake -B build` gives you an error, it is likely that a dependency was not installed correctly.
 Rerun the appropriate commands above to install the required dependencies and try again.
-- If you get a error which mentions permission issues, try running the command that gave you the error with `sudo` prefixed, as done with `sudo make install -C build` above.
+- If you get an error which mentions permission issues, try running the command that gave you the error with `sudo` prefixed, as done with `sudo make install -C build` above.

 ### Usage